ESP32 - LED - Fade

 - Connect the ESP32 board to your PC via a micro USB cable

-- Open Arduino IDE, select the right ESP32 board and COM port
+- Select the right ESP32 board (e.g. ESP32 Dev Module) and COM port.

-- Copy the below code and open with Arduino IDE
+- Copy the below code and paste it to Arduino IDE.

 - See the brightness of LED